I got lost in the souks of Marrakech. I tried to find my way in the huge labyrinth but had to give up trying too much.

 Life in the bazaar: different ways of transport

-Life in the bazaar: transporting sales articles
+Life in the bazaar: transporting sales items

 Diving into the Labyrinth